havocado/raytracer-by-hailey/README.md

-# Hailey's GLFW side project
+# OpenGL side project - Raytracer

-I'm learning opengl!!
+TBD

-# Explanations from the original repo
+# Instructions from the original repo

 ## Getting the code